 If there is a disagreement between the faculty member and the unit administrator over the appraisal statement that is not resolved during the individual conference described in Section 2.05, the faculty member has ten (10) working days after the conference in which to present a written response.
 The written response shall be included as part of the permanent record of the annual review.

-If requested by the faculty member, the unit administrator shall obtain appropriate faculty counsel, as defined in footnote 4 of the Policy Statement to Govern Appointments, Tenure, Promotions, and Related Matters of the Faculty of Oklahoma State University; to determine whether the appraisal is justified, and if so, what measures to improve performance are warranted.
+If requested by the faculty member, the unit administrator shall obtain appropriate faculty counsel from the unit’s personnel committee or equivalent.
+This committee will determine whether the appraisal is justified, and if so, what measures to improve performance are warranted.
+The committee shall obtain input from both the faculty member and the unit administrator.
+When deemed necessary, this committee may seek other external assistance to aid in their evaluation.
+The opinion shall be delivered in writing to the unit administrator and faculty member within ten (10) working days of the initial request from the faculty member.
+The unit administrator shall provide a written response within five (5) working days to the faculty member that addresses the counsel provided by the unit’s personnel committee or equivalent.
+This report should include the rationale for any disagreement with counsel provided by the unit’s personnel committee or equivalent unless that requires inappropriate disclosure of confidential information.

 If a disagreement between the faculty member and the unit administrator is not resolved subsequent to the faculty member’s written response and/or faculty counsel, the unit administrator must alert the dean within five (5) working days.
 The dean must resolve the matter and respond in writing within 20 working days to the unit administrator with a copy to the faculty member.

-The faculty member’s written report of activities and accomplishments together with the final written evaluation shall serve as the supporting documentation for any merit pay raise or other salary adjustment.
+The faculty member’s written reports of activities and accomplishments together with the written reports, as described in Section 2.03, from the unit administrator shall serve as the supporting documentation for any merit pay raise or other salary adjustment.

 All documents and records relating to each faculty member’s annual review are to be placed in that faculty member’s personnel file.
 These records shall be available to faculty charged with the responsibility of providing appropriate faculty counsel related to reappointment of untenured faculty, promotion of untenured and tenured faculty, granting of tenure, and cumulative review of tenured faculty.